-- (c) the fair market value of the note remains a countable resource until the first moment of the first day of the month following the receipt of proceeds that are fully and timely reinvested in the replacement home; failure to reinvest proceeds for a period of time does not permanently preclude exclusion of the promissory note or installment sales contract; however, previously received proceeds that were not timely reinvested remain countable resources to the extent they are retained. - (7) Interest payments: If interest is received as part of an installment payment resulting from the sale of an excluded home under a promissory note or similar installment sales contract, the interest payments are considered countable unearned income in accordance with Paragraph (3) of Subsection C of 8.215.500.20 NMAC, interest on promissory note or sales contract. - (8) When the home replacement exclusion does not apply: If the home replacement exclusion does not apply, the market value of a promissory note or sales contract as well as the portion of the payment received on the principal are considered countable resources. - M. Household goods and personal effects exclusion: Household goods and personal effects are excluded if they meet one of the following four criteria.
+- (c) the fair market value of the note remains a countable resource until the first moment of the first day of the month following the receipt of proceeds that are fully and timely reinvested in the replacement home; failure to reinvest proceeds for a period of time does not permanently preclude exclusion of the promissory note or installment sales contract; however, previously received proceeds that were not timely reinvested remain countable resources to the extent they are retained. - (7) Interest payments: If interest is received as part of an installment payment resulting from the sale of an excluded home under a promissory note or similar installment sales contract, the interest payments are considered countable unearned income in accordance with Paragraph (3) of Subsection C of Section 8.215.500.20 NMAC, interest on promissory note or sales contract. - (8) When the home replacement exclusion does not apply: If the home replacement exclusion does not apply, the market value of a promissory note or sales contract as well as the portion of the payment received on the principal are considered countable resources. - M. Household goods and personal effects exclusion: Household goods and personal effects are excluded if they meet one of the following four criteria.
 They are: - (1) items of personal property, found in or near the home, which are used on a regular basis; items may include but are not limited to: furniture, appliances, recreational vehicles (i.e. boats and RVs), electronic equipment (i.e. computers and television sets), and carpeting; - (2) items needed by the householder for maintenance, use and occupancy of the premises as a home; items may include but are not limited to: cooking and eating utensils, dishes, appliances, tools, and furniture. - (3) items of personal property ordinarily worn or carried by the individual; items may include but are not limited to: clothing, shoes, bags, luggage, personal jewelry including wedding and engagement rings, and personal care items; - (4) items otherwise having an intimate relation to the individual; items may include but are not limited to: prosthetic devices, educational or recreational items such as books or musical instruments, items of cultural or religious significance to an individual; or items required because of an individual's impairment.

-N. ABLE ACT EXCLUSIONS
+N. ABLE act exclusions:

+(1) For most federal means-tested programs:
-- (1) For Most Federal Means-Tested Programs: - (a) ABLE account balances are excluded. - (b) Limitation is the maximum amount that can be contributed under a state plan. - (2) For the SSI Program: - (a) ABLE account balances are excluded up to \$100,000. - (b) Amounts over \$100,000 count toward the \$2,000 SSI resource limit. - (c) If an ABLE account balance exceeds \$100,000 by an amount that causes the recipient to exceed the SSI resource limit the recipient is ineligible for SSI. - O. INDIAN PER CAPITA: Public Law 97-458 (section 4) Amended Public Law 93-134, the Judgement Award Authorization Act, to require the exclusion of per capita payments under the Indian Judgement Fund Act of \$2,000 or less.
-Initial purchases made with exempt payments distributed between January 1, 1982 and

-January 12, 1983, are excluded from resources to the extent that excluded funds were used.
+- (a) ABLE account balances are excluded. - (b) Limitation is the maximum amount that can be contributed under a state plan.

+- (2) For the SSI program: - ABLE account balances are excluded up to one hundred thousand dollars

+- (b) Amounts over one hundred thousand dollars (\$100,000) count toward the two thousand dollars (\$2,000) SSI resource limit. - (c) If an ABLE account balance exceeds one hundred thousand dollars (\$100,000) by an amount that causes the recipient to exceed the SSI resource limit the recipient is ineligible for SSI. - O. Indian per capita: Public Law 97-458 (section 4) Amended Public Law 93-134, the Judgement Award Authorization Act, to require the exclusion of per capita payments under the Indian Judgement Fund Act of two thousand dollars (\$2,000) or less.
+Initial purchases made with exempt payments distributed between January 1, 1982 and January 12, 1983, are excluded from resources to the extent that excluded funds were used.
+[8.215.500.14 NMAC Rp, 8.215.500.14 NMAC, 3/1/2018]